RobotOptimist/macivor/content/blog/nuxt-offline-first-tutorial.md

 But what about when I'm offline?

-When I initially did this, I looked at a lot of potential solutions - including initiating indexdb and creating a service worker that would detect if I was online and then send the data.

-Turns out, all of that is unnecessary because the nuxt/pwa module workbox will take care of it all for us.
+Turns out, all we need is the nuxt/pwa module where workbox will take care of it all for us.

 In order to enable the behavior we want - which is resending failed requests that occur when the app is offline - we need to create a special plugin for workbox.